-- ART.
-3 ...
+- 1: By state association adoption, a team may have more than five entries per event. - 2: By state association adoption, one or more all-around competitors may be required for a team to compete five gymnasts per event. - 3: Age determination and competition level does not apply. - ART.
+2 . . .
+Gymnasts shall compete block style for all events.
+The order of team competition shall be alternated so the host team shall compete last in the final event.
+Two events are run concurrently. - a.
+By state association adoption, gymnasts may compete alternate style. - ART.
+3 . . .
 Changes in the lineup shall be permitted in any event, provided the changes are made before the start of an individual event for that team. - ART.
 4 . . .
 When it is discovered that a gymnast is bleeding, has an open wound or excessive blood on his uniform, he may complete his current event performance.
 However, he shall not return to competition until he has received proper treatment.
-(See page 14 for Communicable Disease Procedures.) - ART.
+(Please see Section III for Communicable Disease Procedures.) - ART.
 5 . . .
 Any gymnast who exhibits signs, symptoms, or behaviors consistent with a concussion (such as loss of consciousness, headache, dizziness, confusion or balance problems) shall be immediately removed from the contest and shall not return to play until cleared by an appropriate health-care professional.
-(Please see page 15 for further details). - ART.
+(Please see Section IV for further details.)

+- ART.
 6 . . .
 An all-around competitor's score shall be the sum of his scores in the six events.
-If an all-around gymnast does not perform in an event, his score for that event shall be zero. - ART.
-7 ...
+He must compete on all six events to qualify for the all-around. - ART.
+7 . . .
 The top three scores for each team in each individual event are added to determine the team's score for that event.